liang1996/learngit/readme.txt

 ﻿Git is a disrtibuted version control system.
-Git is free software.
+Git is free software distributed under theGPL.
-GIT
-is